JhimmieC137/JhimmieC137/README.md

 Welcome to my GitHub profile!
 I'm a Software Developer with a passion for creating web applications and softwares that provide real world solutions.

 ## 🔭 What I'm Currently Working On
-- A virtual chemistry laboratory Application: A desktop application where chemistry students can simulate experiments from lecture notes and textbooks, complete exercises set by their lecturers and keep track of their progress.
+- A virtual chemistry laboratory Application: A desktop application where chemistry students can simulate experiments from lecture notes and textbooks, complete exercises set by their lecturers and keep track of their progress as well as the admin dashboard to maintain all data and profiles.
 - A web site with links to several web applications: This will be a revamp of the official website [theupfolio.com](https://theupfolio.com) with other web applictions.
-- A portfolio web application : A web application displaying a person's portfolio, powered by uupfolio.
+- A portfolio web application : A web application displaying a person's portfolio, powered by Upfolio.

 ## 🌱 What I'm Currently Learning
 - C/C++